mocktomata/mocktomata/packages/mocktomata/README.md

 ## mockto

+I am `mockto`.
-I have been designed for writing tests.
+I am an automaton specialized in writing tests.
+You can also call me `mt` if you like.

 Here is an example on how to work with the [`axios`](https://www.npmjs.com/package/axios) library: